Last Updated: September 27, 2022

 Those for whom your particular development represents a second or third place to call home are unlikely to serve well even if they have the professional skills we have been advocating.

 Fourth, the community and the board needs to deal promptly with any personality conflicts that arise.
 If you are a part of a board that squabbles frequently, and that seems to be true of many HOAs, ask that mediation services be purchased.

 The threat might actually bring the bickering parties back into line, but if not, you're protecting your most valuable financial investment.

 If you're on the receiving end of the bullying that seems to happen in a number of homeowners association boards, think about whether the toll is worth it.
 Resign if you must.

-Peace on the board is very important, and after several serial resignations, the rest of the community will begin to understand where the problem lies.
+Peace and civility on the board is very important, and after several serial resignations, the rest of the community will begin to understand where the problem lies.
 At least we can hope so.

 A truly useful resource is HOA Leader.
 Many other courses and expensive manuals are available to help board members, but certainly don’t be afraid to ask questions from your city planner and from professionals who might live in your community.

 A well-governed homeowners association is a thing of beauty, and in every way comparable to a well-run governmental code enforcement agency.
 A good board can enforce the spirit of the deed restrictions without going overboard.
-(This document could be called the master deed or the CC&R's, or any number of variations in your particular association.)
+(This document could be called the master deed or the CC&R's, or any number of variations in your particular state and association.)

-However, if your association leadership isn’t up to the task, it can be a nightmare as you find everything from simple incompetence, to failure to deal with important but unpleasant news, to outright fraud.
+However, if your association leadership isn’t up to the task, it can be a nightmare as you uncover everything from simple incompetence, to failure to deal with important but unpleasant news, to outright fraud.